-Publishing with SPIE Open Access allows authors to comply with Research Councils UK policy on open access that took effect on 1 April.
+Publishing with SPIE Open Access allows authors to comply with the Research Councils UK policy on open access that took effect on 1 April 2013.

 Frequently Asked Questions

-How much are the voluntary page charges for an average article in an SPIE journal?
+How much is the open access fee for an SPIE journal?

-If we cannot pay voluntary page charges, will SPIE reduce the charges for our article?
+If we cannot pay the full open access fee, will SPIE reduce the charges for our article?

-Does our decision about paying the voluntary page charges affect the review process or the decision about publishing our article?
+Does our decision about paying the open access fee affect the review process or the decision about publishing our article?